Tehila87/Tehila87/README.md

 ---
 ## 🧭 2.
 Deployment & Actionable Analytics
-From predictive insights to business strategies
+Translating model insights into quantified and cost-efficient business strategies.

 - **Targeting under-rewarded customers** — used model outputs to quantify the gap (≈51% of sample) and calculate a bonus pool (346,100 loyalty points).
   <p align="center">